 In mediation, a trained mediator conducts a meeting with the customer and a representative from DVR (usually the VR counselor) to settle a disagreement.
 Mediation may be requested anytime a customer disagrees with a decision but DVR is not required to enter into mediation.
 Mediation is voluntary for both parties.
-Please see WAC 388-891A-0225(1)(c).
+Please see WAC 388-891A-0225(1)(c): What is Mediation?.

 Customers may request both mediation and a fair hearing at the same time.
 However, requesting mediation at the same time does not change the time lines for the fair hearing.
 A fair hearing must be held within 60 days from the date the customer submits a request for a fair hearing.
-Please see WAC 388-891A-0260.
+Please see WAC 388-891A-0260: After I submit a request for a fair hearing, when is it held?.
 If an agreement is reached during mediation, the fair hearing is cancelled.
-Please see WAC 388-891A-0230.
+Please see WAC 388-891A-0230: When may I ask for mediation?.

 Discussions during mediation are confidential and may not be used later in a fair hearing or civil proceeding.
 Before beginning a mediation session, all parties must sign a confidentiality statement.
-Please see WAC 388-891A-0240.
+Please see WAC 388-891A-0240: Is information discussed during mediation confidential?.